1996 PC Games

 On the other hand, hardware mouse cursors, icon-driven GUIs, on-install benchmarking, auto-detection procedures and interface library middleware made DOS games much easier to install than in the past.

-Examples of middleware include the Miles Design and HMI audio setup utilities.
+In case the reader is lost already, examples of middleware include the Miles Design and HMI audio setup utilities.

 Microsoft released Windows NT 4.0 in 1996 (a great OS; much better than 3.xx and 95), but Diablo is the only game in this list that officially supports NT.
 Microsoft also released Direct3D in 1996, which was based on RenderMorphics' Reality Lab middleware of 1992.

-In computer games software-rendered 3D was still common in 1996 but various chipset manufacturers released video cards in 1996 for 3D acceleration purposes, which were needed for running SVGA games at decent framerates (30 FPS in SVGA was considered good in 1996).
+In computer games software-rendered 3D was still common in 1996 but various chipset manufacturers released video cards in 1996 for 3D acceleration purposes, which were needed for running texture-mapped SVGA games at decent framerates (30 FPS in SVGA was considered good in 1996).

 - ATI released ATI 3D Rage (2D/3D acceleration)